AlexPantusUni/AlexPSPIndividual/sprintweek2/sprintweek2.md

 ### Task 2
 I checked my azure account and made sure before running the training of the AI and made sure that I did not exceed my available allowance of tags, images analysed and time spent training as I really did not want to have to pay for using the AI, for this project.
 That would hamper our ability to test as we'd have to reduce our image sample size or potentially even chnage the Ai engine we're using, however now I'm certain we should be fine and it should not prove a limiting factor.
 ### Issues
+The AI has gotten good at identifying eye and skin issues however the confidence score still is nowehere near the 97%+ conbfidence it has for spotting different nimsla like cats and dogs, so we will try to explore better image data sets.

 ### Day 4
+#### Tasks Completed
+I ran the initial tests on Iteration 8 which we intend to demo as its confidence scores are good enough and also tried with ben's assistance in finding and collating more well-balanced images to create one more final AI iteration
 ### Task 1
+I did the write up for the testing required to display the iterative perofmance imporvements that our AI has undertaken between sprint 1 and sprint 2.
+I compared all the versions so far with images from outside the data set and made a test sheet, which i attached
 ### Task 2
+I ran the advanced training with Ben for the new iteration however it ended up being somehwta worse after we tested it so we're a bit unsure and confused by this.
+I think we will have to assess this more closely before we decide what version to demo to our client on friday
 ### Issues
+We may have ran into a bottleneck of Azure Custom Vision when it comes to how accurate it can get at spotting animal illness symptoms, this is either because of lack of good varied images accesible for free online or some sort of AI-side issue where it fixates on something when training is ran again.
+We do not have time to make another iteration so we would have to stick with iteration 8.
+### Day 5
+#### Tasks Completed
+I completed my slides on the presentation and discussed the AI model in our final demo to the client and also I ran some testing on Iteration 9 which was the one that despite more images got worse.
+### Task 1
+I ran some more testing on iteration 9 and compared it with iteration 8 and showed my findings in the presentation, I found it quite curious it had lower confidence scores, had more false positives and was seemingly more inconsistant with previous tags that we did not modify at all.
+As this was a research task I think it was very important to note this in the presentation and discuss my findings with the client
+### Task 2
+I presented my work on the project on the AI to the client and they noted some "great progress" in the meeting as the AI functionality now made it better suited to our end-users which are pet-owners.
+Therefore I believe I fulfilled all the improvements required of the AI to make it meet and exceed our client's goals
+### Issues
+I had hoped we could produce a slightly more accurate AI than we did in the end however due to time constraints and potential AI engine limitation this was not possible